SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 Pinkie leads me over to my bed before saying, "Okay, get in bed, and I'll tuck you in nice and snug."

-I was about to protest, but the idea of being tucked in by a loving friend sounded kinda nice after what happened today.
+I was about to protest, but the idea of being tucked in by a loving friend sounded kind of nice after what happened today.

 I simply nod before getting in bed.